Non-specific urethritis (NSU) is one of the most common sexually transmitted infections (STIs) in men. If left untreated it can cause arthritis.

 NSU is usually caused by bacteria.

-They live inside a partner’s mouth, vagina, penis or rectum and get into a man’s penis when he has unprotected oral, vaginal or anal sex.
+They live inside a partner’s mouth, vagina, penis or rectum and get into your penis when you have unprotected oral, vaginal or anal sex.

-He might also carry the bacteria on his fingers to his penis after touching an infected part of his own or someone else’s body.
+You might also carry the bacteria on your fingers to your penis after touching an infected part of your own or someone else’s body.

-If a man has HIV, untreated NSU could make it more likely he will pass on HIV during unprotected sex.
-But if HIV drugs have made his viral load undetectable then NSU and other infections don’t appear to make him more likely to pass on HIV.
+If you have HIV, having untreated NSU could make it more likely you will pass on HIV during unprotected sex.
+But if HIV drugs have made your viral load undetectable then NSU and other infections don’t appear to make you more likely to pass on HIV.

 NSU tests and treatment